Codecademy/docs/content/kotlin/concepts/functions/functions_in_kotlin.md

 ## Function Literals

-Function becomes `function literal` when we assign it as a value.
-There are 2 types of function literals: `Lambda Expression` and `Anonymous Function`.
+A function becomes a function literal when we assign it as a value.
+There are two types of function literals: "lambda expressions" and "anonymous functions".

 ### Lambda Expression